Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 Cons

-- Wealth management requires $100K minimum
+- Wealth management requires a $100K minimum

 - Mobile app isn't as polished as the web version